Disclaimer: See prologue chapter.

 The boy just stared at them as if he were unsure about them as Sherlock just made a disparaging comment at social niceties.

-"What's you're name?" asked Lestrade distracting Sherlock from any further comments.
+"What's your name?" asked Lestrade distracting Sherlock from any further comments.

 Sherlock snorted and said, "The leader of the bank robbery didn't want us to see him lose it, to start with."